Apple Marks 50th Anniversary With Staff Concert Featuring Paul McCartney

-Apple's 50th anniversary highlights its evolution from a garage startup to a major technology company, sparking discussion about its future direction.
+Apple's 50th anniversary highlights its evolution from a garage startup to a major technology company, reflecting on its cultural and industry impact.

 Key Facts

-- Steve Jobs cited the Beatles as a model for teamwork and innovation in a 2003 interview.
+- Steve Jobs cited the Beatles as a business inspiration, emphasizing teamwork and innovation in a 2003 interview.

-- Analysts and media are raising questions about Apple's succession plans, AI strategy, and ability to maintain its premium brand as it enters its second half-century.
+- Apple faces questions about leadership succession, its approach to artificial intelligence, and maintaining its premium brand as it enters its second half-century.

 What Happened